zteo-google/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 ### Trace-id

-Is the ID of the whole trace forest.
+The single global identifier of a trace.
 It is represented as a 16-bytes array, for example, `4bf92f3577b34da6a3ce929d0e0e4736`.
-All bytes `0` are considered invalid.
+All bytes `0` are considered invalid. `trace-id` does not change over the lifetime of the trace.

 `Trace-id` is used to uniquely identify a distributed trace.
 So implementation should generate globally unique values.
 Many algorithms of unique identification generation are based on some constant part - time or host